-The dissertation should include a title page, a declaration page, a statement of acknowledgements, an abstract, and a table of contents (in that order).
-The table of contents should list the numbers and titles of chapters, appendices, and page numbers.
+The dissertation should start with a title page, followed by declaration page, a formal statement of acknowledgements, an abstract, and a table of contents, in that order.

+The table of contents should list the numbers and titles of chapters and appendices, and the relevant page numbers.